 In addition to the Pulitzer, Fink’s journalism has earned her the National Magazine Award, the Overseas Press Club Lowell Thomas Award, and other journalism prizes.
 A former relief worker in disaster and conflict zones, Fink received her MD and PhD from Stanford University.
 Her background makes her uniquely qualified to report on the intersections between man-made conflicts, natural disasters, and medicine.
 At the same time, her writing style is engaging and transparent, as she makes even the thorniest ethical issues and most complex medical challenges accessible for every reader.

-Fink’s first book, War Hospital: A True Story of Surgery and Survival (PublicAffairs), is about medical professionals under siege during the genocide in Srebrenica, Bosnia-Herzegovina.
-Recently, she has been reporting on Ebola for The New York Times.
+Fink’s first book, War Hospital: A True Story of Surgery and Survival (PublicAffairs), is about medical professionals under siege during the genocide in Srebrenica, Bosnia and Herzegovina.
+More recently, she has reported on the devastating effects of the 2017 Atlantic hurricane season on patients and healthcare providers.